Last updated on March 22nd, 2023 at 04:42 pm

 Bearded dragons are curious.

-One of the first clues that beardies like their human owners is their curiosity towards them.
+One of the first clues that beardies like their human owners is their curiosity toward them.
 We keep our beardie in our home office, and she loves to sit and watch us as we work.
 If we move, her gaze moves with us.

 If we have her out and she is exploring, she will often come right up to us and start climbing.
 Every once in a while, she will even curl up in our lap and take a little nap.
 It’s adorable!
 It’s also a great sign that she likes being with us.
-She wants the attention and the companionship.
+She wants attention and companionship.
 If she didn’t, she wouldn’t do these things!